 Keep track of your prospects

 The amount of information you collect will grow quickly!
-FDO subscribers have access to features that can help you manage your prospects.
+Foundation Directory subscribers have access to features that can help you manage your prospects.

 If you'd rather save your research externally, here's a prospect worksheet to help you keep track of your information or to help you create your own system.
 If you're looking for software options, Idealware offers reports and articles on choosing a donor management system.